-Here are key tips for winter houseplant care, so you can keep your indoor plants alive and healthy during the cooler, darker months.
+Here are key care tips for indoor plants in winter, so you can keep your houseplants alive and healthy during the cooler, darker months.

 How to Care for Indoor Plants in Winter

 Indoor plant growth slows in the winter months so I basically leave mine be when it comes to fertilizing, pruning, and repotting.

 Come spring, when the days start to warm up and daylight hours get longer, is when you’ll see them liven up and start to grow.

 Oh, we do love that fresh spring growth!
-Even though they’re not growing much in winter, they certainly do liven up the drearier months.
+Even though our indoor plants aren’t growing much in winter, they certainly do liven up the drearier months.

 Be sure to scroll to the bottom because I answer some commonly asked questions about indoor plant care in winter.